Table of Contents

 In many cases, retail investors take action in the fear of missing out on a “sure-shot” investment opportunity.
 The key is to avoid any frantic decision.
 Don’t worry about what you don’t know, worry about being sure about what you do know.
 If you don’t know how an investment actually works, you can’t know whether you really need it.
 There are a vast amount of resources online to help you learn.
-For example, you can learn more about P2P investments on a platform like Funding Societies where we strive to make the concept easy for you to understand and implement.
-Consider investing in those.
+For example, you can learn more about P2P investments on a platform like Funding Societies where we strive to make the concept easy for you to understand and pick up.

 It is a prudent approach to create a basket of investments that provide broad exposure within asset classes.
 It spreads the risk and reward within your investment portfolio.
 When it comes to investing, the more diversified you are, the better.

 We also advise diversification within an asset class or sector.
-For example, if you invest in P2P lending, you can distribute your investments across as many SMEs as possible to prevent loss in case an SME defaults.
-Even defaults hardly disturb your rate of return.
+For example, if you invest in P2P lending, you can distribute your investments across as many SMEs and industries as possible in case of a default.